Alarm fatigue: Child abduction

 The Amber alert system used in countries such as the United States and Canada to notify the public of a child abduction has been theorized as being susceptible to alarm fatigue.
 A 2018 abduction in Thunder Bay resulted in an amber alert being sent to cell phones as far away as Ottawa, some 15 hours' drive from Thunder Bay, followed one hour later by a second alert which notified individuals that the first alert had been resolved.
 A similar double alert occurred on a single night in February 2019, leading to concerns over alert fatigue.

 Public transport

 In the New York City Subway, the Metropolitan Transportation Authority installed sirens in 2006 to discourage subway users from using emergency exits to evade fares; the sirens had little effect other than irritating passengers and were removed in 2015.
+By 2026, announcements on the trains' public address systems had proliferated to the point that 25% of a typical ride was polluted with announcements, especially ineffective exhortations to refrain from smoking, be aware of theft, or avoid subway surfing, or the trumpeting of useless factoids such as the metro system's having 100 disability-accessible stations.
+(Misuse of public address systems to blast irrelevant announcements itself presents an accessibility issue for visually impaired riders.)

 Alarm fatigue has sometimes contributed to public transport disasters such as the 2009 train collision in Washington, DC, caused by a faulty track circuit which failed to detect the presence of a stopped train.
 Though the automatic train control system generated alerts notifying train dispatchers to the presence of such faulty circuits, the rate of such alerts was about 8,000 per week.
 An investigation by the US National Transportation Safety Board concluded that "the extremely high incidence of track-circuit alarms would have thoroughly desensitized [the dispatchers]".